The U.S. Pharmacopeial Convention (USP) Senior GMP Specialist in Rockville, Maryland

 Bachelor’s degree and seven years of experience in the pharmaceutical industry and/or government drug regulatory authority required.
 US FDA, EDQM, EMA, TGA and other experience strongly preferred.

-Three years of training and management experience in international programs, developing countries preferred.
+3 years of experience in international programs, developing countries preferred.

 Excellent communication skills MS Word, Excel and PowerPoint skills required

 Ability to travel at least 20-25% of the time both domestic and internationally.

 Knowledge of developing countries for both public health sector and generic pharmaceutical market including testing and manufacturing.